jumpman-cmd/Software-Development-Projects/Student Grade Calculator/README.md

 3. Calculate Average Percentage: Divide the total marks by the total number of subjects to get the average percentage.
 4. Grade Calculation: Assign grades based on the average percentage achieved.
-5. Display Results: Show the total marks, average percentage, and the corresponding grade to the user
+5. Display Results: Show the total marks, average percentage, and the corresponding grade to the user.